HP Adhesives shares will be listed on the stock exchange tomorrow - ExBulletin

 HP Adhesives shares will be listed on the stock exchange tomorrow

-HP Adhesives, the stock of the multi-category consumer adhesives and sealants company, will debut tomorrow Monday, December 27.
+HP Adhesives, the company’s stock of multi-category consumer adhesives and sealants, will debut tomorrow Monday, December 27.

-Analysts said the company’s gray market premium (GMP) was Rs 80 on December 25, and listing gains are expected to be in the range of 20-30% on December 27 on the stock exchanges. .
+Analysts said the company’s gray market premium (GMP) was Rs 80 on December 25, and listing gains are expected to be in the 20-30% range on December 27 on the stock exchanges. .

 HP Adhesives shares will be listed on both the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).